 Moreover, additional issues might appear when discussing the size of a castle.
 For example, according to the Guinness Book of Records, the largest castle in the world is Prague Castle.
 And yes, the castle complex might be the world’s largest, however, there are castles whose main building is larger than Prague Castle’s main building (as you’ll see in this list) but the total area of the whole complex is smaller.
 Having all this in mind, we have made some calculations of all the castles’ properties and came up with this list of the largest castles in the world.

 Burghausen Castle, Burghausen, Germany (The World’s Longest Castle)

 Burghausen Castle might be significantly smaller than most other castles on this list but we feel it deserves an honorable mention because it’s the longest castle in the world.
 The complex is slightly longer than 1 kilometer (1,050 meters)!
-It was built in 1025 but throughout the years, the complex was expanded several times, getting its final from the late 1880s.
+It’s one of the most imposing castles in Germany and also one. of the oldest ones; it was built in 1025 but throughout the years, the complex was expanded several times, getting its final from the late 1880s.

 Palácio da Pena, Sintra, Portugal (85 Acres)

 Even though its name has the word ‘Palacio’ (Eng.
 Palace) in it, most relevant sources refer to Palacio da Pena as a medieval castle which is why we chose to include it in this list.
 The castle complex itself isn’t as big as some other castles on the list but the total property of the castle stretches across 85 acres (two times the size of the Vatican).

 Most of the property consists of Pena Park; an important part of the castle complex.
 Inside, you’ll also find a beautiful mix of eclectic architecture that combines Gothic, Moorish, and Manueline styles.
 After all, there’s a good reason why Pena Palace is a UNESCO Heritage Site and one of Portugal’s Seven Wonders.